servertap-io/servertap/README.md

 ```
 # ServerTap Command

 ServerTap currently supports only one management command in game.
-The supported subcommands are `reload` & 'info'
+The supported subcommands are `reload` & `info`
-which as their names imply let you reload the plugin and display information basic info about it (version, author, etc).
+which as their names imply let you reload and display basic information about the plugin (version, author, etc).

 **Note**: The Permission for the `/servertap` Command is `servertap.admin`.